MicrosoftDocs/azure-docs/articles/storage/files/authorize-oauth-rest-azure-active-directory.md

 The [Azure portal](https://portal.azure.com?azure-portal=true) can use either your Azure AD account or the storage account access key to access file data in an Azure storage account.
 Which authorization scheme the Azure portal uses depends on the Azure roles that are assigned to you.

 When you attempt to access file data, the Azure portal first checks whether you've been assigned an Azure role with `Microsoft.Storage/storageAccounts/listkeys/action`.
-If you've been assigned a role with this action, then the Azure portal uses the account key for accessing file data via Shared Key authorization.
+If you've been assigned a role with this action, then the Azure portal uses the account key for accessing file data via shared key authorization.
 If you haven't been assigned a role with this action, then the Azure portal attempts to access data using your Azure AD account.

 To access file data from the Azure portal using your Azure AD account, you need permissions to access file data, and you also need permissions to navigate through the storage account resources in the Azure portal.
 The built-in roles provided by Azure grant access to file resources, but they don't grant permissions to storage account resources.
-For this reason, access to the portal also requires the assignment of an Azure Resource Manager (ARM) role such as the **Reader** role, scoped to the level of the storage account or higher.
-The **Reader** role grants the most restrictive permissions, but another ARM role that grants access to storage account management resources is also acceptable.
+For this reason, access to the portal also requires assigning an Azure Resource Manager (ARM) role such as the **Reader** role, scoped to the level of the storage account or higher.
+The **Reader** role grants the most restrictive permissions, but any ARM role that grants access to storage account management resources is acceptable.

 The Azure portal indicates which authorization scheme is in use when you navigate to a container.
 For more information about data access in the portal, see [Choose how to authorize access to file data in the Azure portal](authorize-data-operations-portal.md).